smxzehvb/unemployment-gap/readme.md

-# Replication Files for "Beveridgean Unemployment Gap"
+# Replication files for "Beveridgean Unemployment Gap"

 This repository contains the files to replicate the results in the article ["Beveridgean Unemployment Gap"](https://www.pascalmichaillat.org/9.html) by [Pascal Michaillat](https://www.pascalmichaillat.org) and [Emmanuel Saez](https://eml.berkeley.edu/~saez/).